₊ ⊹ Courtney Moody ₊ ⊹

 As my time finishing my Bachelors degree came to a close, dissecting the Biblical weight of dark and light in literature continued to interest me so deeply that it led me to write my final research paper on this very topic.
 Essentially, this essay explores the way light as a deep symbol can move throughout the “body of a poem” to reflect the reality of the eternal light of Christ residing in the “body of our lives”:

-The Mission of Vessels of Light
+The Vision of Vessels of Light

-Don’t identify as a poet specifically?
-All are welcome, as we were all created to create!
-I desire this to be a warm place where everyone can enjoy the beauty of digesting and breaking down the written Word and art of words in a way that appreciates language as a means to draw closer to God and His Light.
+The vision of Vessels of Light is to cultivate a digital space where people can come to encounter the light of Christ in a creative, contemplative, and unconventional way—primarily through the gift of poetry.
+I desire this to be a warm place where everyone can enjoy the beauty of reflecting on the living light through the written Word and art of words in a way that appreciates language as a means to draw closer to God.

 While dreaming up the logo for Vessels of Light with my friend, worship leader, and graphic designer, May Tangeles, quite a humbling surprise unraveled that I was not expecting.
 At the time, I was continuously met with references to the “mighty hand of God,” as mentioned several times in the Old Testament, and this had been popping up left and right through scripture and songs in clear, Spirit-speaking ways.